 Making Our Case: Is CatholicCulture.org Worth Supporting?

 I am a firm believer that the support of apostolic work should stand or fall on whether a large number of people find it valuable.
 It sometimes happens even in Catholic work that the availability of substantial funds from a small group of financial angels can obscure the usefulness test.

 I ask myself this question each year as CatholicCulture.org comes down to the wire in its annual Fall campaign.
 What will our users decide?

 Those who receive our appeals may not guess how much I hate talking about money.
 But I also have a responsibility to God, to the Church, to our Catholic mission, to all who can benefit from that mission, and to our staff and their families.
 I still think our mission is important; and so, of course, I believe there is ample reason for people to fund it through their donations.
-But in the end, this must be decided by our users, or the lack thereof.
+But in the end, this must be decided by our users.